 Kalemegdan, Belgrade © Jorge-11

 The best place to begin understanding the city is at the site of its original ancient settlement, the hill called Kalemegdan, now a fascinating park-like complex of historic buildings overlooking the Old Town (Stari Grad).
 The Military Museum situated here traces the history of the city's bloody past, from its first conflict with the Roman legions in the 1st century BC to its most recent conflagration, when NATO forces bombed the city for 78 straight days in 1999.

-Those who choose to ignore history and enjoy Belgrade as it is today will find a myriad of leisure and pleasure opportunities.
+Those who aren't fascinated by history and prefer to enjoy Belgrade as it is today will find a myriad of leisure and pleasure opportunities.
 From the techno wilderness of its famed nightclubs to the restaurants and street performances of bohemian Skadarlija Street, visitors to Belgrade will feel welcomed by the hospitable and justly proud inhabitants of this indomitable city.

 Become our Belgrade Travel Expert